karina Martin- Executive Director

 Adam has 25 years of experience in cross-cultural mission and church leadership.
 Adam is passionate about helping the church ‘look like the city’, embracing the cultural diversity around us in modern Britain with the good news of God’s reconciling and unifying love.
 Adam is a senior leader with East Midlands Christian Fellowships and as part of his role he coordinates local and overseas cross-cultural ministry.
 He has organised several trips to the Middle East to deliver aid to refugee camps and support local efforts to respond to the humanitarian needs around them.

-Abraham is our intern.
+Abraham is our integration advisor.
 He is passionate about our vision to see no refugees isolated in the UK.
 Abraham plays a key role in encouraging and training churches to welcome refugees arriving in their communities.
 He is also carrying out research to help us understand further the benefits and challenges of refugee integration into UK churches.